ndsol/volcano/CONTRIBUTING.md

 Volcano classes follow the builder pattern:

 1. Provide reasonable defaults.
+1. Constructors only take references to parent objects.
+1. Constructors do not call methods that can return an error, and avoid calling any methods in general.
+1. Use named method calls and named members, not long lists of unnamed parameters to the constructor.
-1. Mutable while being constructed.
+1. Mutable while being built.
 1. Avoids having to choose between `throw` and `exit(1)`
-1. Can be considered immutable after the class is fully constructed.
+1. Are "sort of immutable" after the instance is built.

-Volcano classes occasionally break the last guideline, and can be mutated after the class is fully constructed.
-Some Vulkan APIs necessitate this, and rather than create a lot of duplicate objects, Volcano follows Vulkan:

-* `vkCreateSwapchainKHR` and `vkCreateFramebuffer` must be called repeatedly with slightly different parameters (`onResize` methods do this).
-* Pipeline derivatives
+By using constructors with only parent object references, the constructor call is easy to read.

+Not putting method calls in constructors avoids having to choose between `throw` and `exit(1)`.

+Initialization happens after the constructor.
+(This does not technically break the RAII principle.)
+Using named method calls and named members also makes code more future-proof if additional members are added.
+It can even make code backward-compatible.
+Best of all, named methods and members are much easier to read and debug.

+The call to `ctorError` builds the instance from the data provided in methods and members.
+When it returns, the instance is done, built, "sort of immutable," and should be destroyed if a different setup is needed.

+The "sort of immutable" status is a quirk of Vulkan: some Vulkan APIs allow mutable objects to avoid excessive duplication:

+1. `vkCreateSwapchainKHR` and `vkCreateFramebuffer` may be required at any time while the app is running.
+A window resize changes only a few parameters, thus instead of destroying the `language::Device`, the `resetSwapChain` method mutates the current `Device`.
-* `language::Instance` marshalling devices, the swapchain, and queues.
-Without losing either flexibility or simplicity, the constructor is split into: (1) the C++ constructor, (2) `ctorError`, and (3) `open`.
+1. When `language::Instance` is marshalling devices, the swapchain, and queues, a tradeoff to maintain flexibility and simplicity is to require three method
+   calls:
+   1. the C++ constructor
+   1.`ctorError`
+   1.`open`
+1. Pipeline derivatives

-Because Vulkan always makies a deep copy of any data passed as a function argument, Vulkan objects are *de facto* immutable, even in the cases where Volcano does not use `const` to enforce it statically.
+Because Vulkan always makies a deep copy of any data passed to a function, Vulkan objects are *de facto* immutable, even if the Volcano members are later mutated.

 #### Having to choose between `throw` and `exit(1)`